|

 Chicago, IL 60680-4120

-Or, for
+Or, for non-United States Postal

-non-United States Postal Service (USPS) deliveries (e.g. private
+Service (USPS) deliveries (e.g. private couriers)

 U.S. Citizenship and Immigration Services